 The following reimbursement limitations apply for claims:

-amount the department will pay as the result of any one occurrence must not exceed:
+(1) The PER OCCURRENCE/TOTAL amount the department will pay as the result of any one occurrence must not exceed:

 (a) Five thousand dollars for all property damages and losses; or

 (b) One thousand dollars for all personal bodily injuries regardless of the number of foster parents or their household members who sustain property damages, losses, or personal bodily injuries.